101 Fun Things To Do With No Money

 94. Fly a Kite: Don’t worry about having to buy a kite in order to have fun!
 Get creative and make your own.
 This is something my kids have figured out how to do on their own with store grocery bags and string.

-95. Invite Your Kid’s Friends Over: Kids can always find something to do with their friends.
+95. Invite Your Kid’s Friends Over: Kids always want time for hanging out with friends.
+They can always find something to do with their friends.
 Then, you can get some quiet time.
 You don’t need to spend any money for everyone to have fun.
 It is a win-win situation.

 96. Get Your Personal Finances in Order: This is one of the most important things to do.
 Yet, it always slips to the bottom of your list.
 Learn how to organize your personal finances and make sure your wills are up to date.